hww/XiDebugMenu/README.md

 # Debug Menu

-It is easy to use, lightweight library forked from [wataru-ito/DebugMenu](https://github.com/wataru-ito/DebugMenu) but deeply modifyed.
+It is easy to use, lightweight library initially forked from [wataru-ito/DebugMenu](https://github.com/wataru-ito/DebugMenu) but deeply modifyed.

-Renders text only in game debug menu.
+The library renders as text, in game menu.

 ```C#